-Gangs (also referred to as Maras) have massively contributed over the past few decades to the destruction and destabilization of the Central American region.
+Gangs (also referred to as Maras) have contributed massively over the past few decades, to the destruction and destabilization of the Central American region.

-The civil war in Guatemala, which lasted for more than 30 years (1960-1996), and the fight between the Salvadorian military-led government and the Farabundo Martí National Liberation Front (FMLN), a leftist umbrella organization (1979-1992), left more than 250.000 civilians dead.
-The aftermath of these wars is distinct until today, since the easy access to weapons in the late 90s made it particularly easy for anyone to push through their own laws with the help of guns.
-Extortions and manipulation began to rise as well as the homicide rate.
-The unemployed and desperate citizens formed organized groups, which are today known as gangs.
-The effects of the wars were not only palpable in El Salvador and Guatemala but also in neighboring countries, such as Honduras, Belize and Nicaragua, which felt the wave of criminal activity reaching their border in quick succession.
+The civil war in Guatemala which lasted for more than 30 years (1960-1996) and the fight between the Salvadorian military-led government and the Farabundo Martí National Liberation Front (FMLN), a leftist umbrella organization (1979-1992), left more than 250.000 civilians dead.
+The aftermath of these wars is distinct until the present day since the easy access to weapons in the late 90's made it particularly easy for anyone to push through their own laws with the help of guns.
+Extortions and manipulation rose as the homicide rate began to grow as well.
+The unemployed and desperate citizens formed organized groups which are today known as gangs.
+The effects of the wars were not only palpable in El Salvador and Guatemala though, as the neighboring countries such as Honduras, Belize and Nicaragua felt the wave of criminal activity reaching their border in quick succession.

-These criminal groups can be identified as Drug Trafficking Organizations (DTOs) that persecute mostly immigrants or smaller vulnerable families.
-The most important, though, are the Maras.
+These criminal groups can be identified as Drug Trafficking Organizations (DTOs), organized crime groups whose targets are mostly immigrants or smaller vulnerable families.
+The most important though are the Maras.
 Some of the biggest Maras in Central America are the Mara Salvatrucha (MS-13) and the Eighteenth Street Gang (M-18).
-Less known but equally influential are the street gangs (pandillas).
+Less known but equally as influential are the street gangs (pandillas).
 The M-18 was formed and founded in Los Angeles in the 1960s by young Hispanics who were left out by the already existing groups in the region.
-The MS-13 consisted of Salvadorans who emigrated to the USA during the civil war in the 1980s and settled in Los Angeles.
-Their presence became more and more eminent in the following decades only to be disrupted by a wave of deportations from the US government, which forced nearly all the members of these gangs to immigrate back to their home nations.
-It is estimated that the members of these gangs are between 50.000 and 80.000.
-According to an estimate, more than 10.000 gang members are living now in the United States.
-In addition to the extortion, human trafficking, smuggling and corruption, the drug trade is often carried out by Gangs that cooperate with DTOs, which, in turn, causes small drug wars and adds to the violence, especially in the Northern Triangle.
+The MS-13 consisted of Salvadorans who emigrated from their country during the civil war in the 1980s and settled in Los Angeles.
+Their presence became more and more eminent in the following decades only to be disrupted by a wave of deportations from the US government which forced nearly all the members of these gangs to immigrate back to their home nations.
+It is estimated that the members of these gangs exceed 50.000 and could measure up to 80.000.
+There are estimated to be more 10.000 gang members in the United States.
+In addition to the extortion, human trafficking, smuggling and corruption, comes the drug trade which is often performed by Gangs which cooperate with DTOs, which in turn creates small drug wars and adds to the violence, especially in the Northern Triangle.